Garden & Pool

 Pool Liner

-The pool liner is another important safety consideration when it comes to dogs and saltwater pools.
+The pool liner is another important consideration when it comes to dogs and saltwater pools.
 Dogs have sharp claws that can easily puncture or tear a pool liner, which can lead to leaks and other issues.
+Training dogs to enter and leave the pool in a safe spot, such as a stair area can save wear and tear on your pool liner.

 Final Thoughts